Have you ever wondered which important maintenance tasks you should perform regularly on your WordPress site?

 5. Test All Your WordPress Forms

-However due to misconfiguration on your WordPress hosting server or your email service provider, sometimes these forms may suddenly stop sending emails.
+However, due to misconfiguration on your WordPress hosting server or your email service provider, sometimes these forms may suddenly stop sending emails.

 6. Optimize Your WordPress Database

-However, overtime your database may gather a lot of unnecessary data.
+Over time, your database may gather a lot of unnecessary data.
 This increases your WordPress backup sizes which may affect uploading, downloading, and restoring backups.

-For step by step instructions, see our guide on how to optimize your WordPress database with one click
+For step-by-step instructions, see our guide on how to optimize your WordPress database with one click.

 7. Run Performance Tests

-Many users optimize their WordPress performance when they first start and then forget about it.
+Many users optimize their WordPress performance when they first start their website and then forget about it.

 When reviewing your site’s performance, don’t just limit it to improving your homepage.
-Also test your most popular content, and all your important pages.
+Also, test your most popular content and all your important pages.

-For best results, follow our step by step guide to boost WordPress speed and performance.
+For best results, follow our step-by-step guide to boost WordPress speed and performance.

 8. Find and Fix 404 Errors